 # 2. Earth could fit into the sun over 1 million times.

 # 3. The Sun’s official name is called ‘Sol’

-Q&A. What is the name of the sun’s surface?
-Answer.
-The photosphere.
+Q. What is the name of the sun’s surface?

-Q&A. How hot is the core of the sun?
-Answer?
-Over 27 million degrees.
+Q. How hot is the core of the sun?

 Stars are just fascinating altogether with many facts.
-What are stars you say?
-Well, basically stars are huge balls of Hydrogen and Helium that are formed in galaxies from great…Read Full Article
+Stars are huge balls of Hydrogen and Helium that are formed in galaxies from great big clouds of gas and dust over billions…Read Full Article

 Do you want to know how stars are born?
 Well here goes.
 The birth of a star begins when massive clouds of dust and gas start to collapse and break…Read Full Article